 Lumbar Disc Herniation

-If you have lower back pain of discal origin, it is strongly advised to see an experienced Aurum Health Care Chiropractor before commencing any self-management strategies.
-Call us on 9899 1416 or Book Online.
+If you are experiencing symptoms, it is advised to see an experienced Aurum Health Care Chiropractor before commencing any self-management strategies.
+Call us on 9899 1416 or Book Online

 What is Lumbar Disc Herniation?

 It is a condition where the outer portion of the disc consisting of fibres (annulus fibrosis) is torn, allowing the inner portion consisting of jelly like material, water and collagen fibres (nucleus pulposus) to extrude through the fibres.

 This extrusion may compress the nerves around the disc and create pain radiating into the lower back and legs.

 In addition to direct tissue damage, there may be potential for chemical irritation from the release of inflammatory products and local swelling.

 What are the symptoms of Lumbar Disc Herniation?

 - Sudden onset of lower back pain with or without leg pain past the knee.

 - Pain may be sharp, shooting or electrical.